rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/writeup_report.md

 # **Behavioral Cloning Project**
 ---
-This project is aiming to utilize deep learning technology to help car drive safely in automonous mode, in the simulator offerd by Udacity.
+This project is aiming to utilize deep learning technology to help car drive safely in automonous mode, in the simulator offered by Udacity.
 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images